Belém rebellion (1823)

-The Belém rebellion (1823) was a rebellion against the Kingdom of Portugal as an attempt to proclaim independence to Grão-Pará and integrate into the Brazilian Empire.
+The Belém rebellion of 1823 was a rebellion against the Kingdom of Portugal as an attempt to proclaim independence to Grão-Pará and integrate into the Brazilian Empire.

 Background

-After Dom Pedro I proclaimed the independence of Brazil from Portugal on September 7, 1822, several provinces in the northern and northeastern regions of the country were initially reluctant to join the new Brazilian Empire.
+After Prince Regent Dom Pedro proclaimed the independence of Brazil from Portugal on 7 September 1822, several provinces in the northern and northeastern regions of the country were initially reluctant to join the new Brazilian Empire.
 Among these provinces was Grão-Pará, where they remained loyal to the Portuguese crown, and the region was still controlled by authorities aligned with Portugal.

 In early 1823, tensions grew as a movement rose to align the province with the new empire.
 A group of pro-independence military officers, led by civilians and officers, started planning a rebellion in Belém, the provincial capital.
-Their goal was to seize key points in the city, declare independence, and pledge allegiance to Dom Pedro I. These were led by João Baptista Balbi, Domiciano Ernesto Dias Cardoso, José Mariano de Oliveira Bello, Boaventura Ferreira da Silva, Manoel Lourenço de Mattos, Domingos Gonçalves Marreiros and José Narciso da Costa Rocha.
+Their goal was to seize key points in the city, declare independence, and pledge allegiance to Dom Pedro.
+These were led by João Baptista Balbi, Domiciano Ernesto Dias Cardoso, José Mariano de Oliveira Bello, Boaventura Ferreira da Silva, Manoel Lourenço de Mattos, Domingos Gonçalves Marreiros and José Narciso da Costa Rocha.
 Despite the secrecy surrounding their plans, loyalist authorities were aware of potential rebellion.

-The revolt was set for the morning of April 14.
+The revolt was set for the morning of 14 April.
 The pro-independence faction worked to overthrow Portuguese control, though they were outnumbered by loyalist forces.
 The junta took control of the local press, shifting it to the Luso-Paraense to rally public support for independence.
 The general sentiment was increasingly in favor of independence, but the loyalist faction, and their military officers, worked to prevent it.